 Swing Check Valves

-A basic swing Check valve consists of a valve body, a bonnet, and a disk that is connected to a hinge.
-The disk swings away from the valve seat to allow flow in the forward direction, and returns to the valve seat when the upstream flow is stopped, to prevent backflow.
+A basic swing Check valve consists of a valve body, a bonnet, and a disk connected to a hinge.
+The disk swings away from the valve seat to allow flow in the forward direction and returns to the valve seat when the upstream flow is stopped to prevent backflow.

 The disc in a swing type Check valve is unguided as it fully opens or closes.
-There are many disk and seat designs available, in order to meet the requirements of different applications.
+Many disk and seat designs are available to meet the requirements of different applications.
 The valve allows full, unobstructed flow and automatically closes as pressure decreases.
-These valves are fully closed when the flow reaches zero, in order to prevent backflow.
+These valves are fully closed when the flow reaches zero to prevent backflow.
 Turbulence and pressure drop in the valve is very low.

 Industry Codes and Standards